9th Infantry Division (United States): 9th Infantry Division (Motorized)

-In case of war with the Warsaw Pact the division's would have reinforced the Allied Forces Baltic Approaches Command defending Denmark.
+In case of war with Warsaw Pact forces the division would have reinforced the Allied Forces Baltic Approaches Command defending Denmark.
 By 1984 the 9th Cavalry Brigade (Air Attack) was testing motorcycles for reconnaissance work in its reconnaissance squadron, the 3rd Squadron, 5th Cavalry Regiment.
 And the 9th Infantry Division (MTZ) tested motorized infantry doctrine at the Yakima Firing Center in Eastern Washington, at the National Training Center at Fort Irwin California and in Korea during the annual Team Spirit exercise.
-While the motorized units performed well they were vulnerable to heavier mechanized forces, particularly if forced to stand and fight.
-They were also extremely vulnerable to indirect (artillery) fires.
+While the motorized units performed well, they were vulnerable to heavier mechanized forces, particularly if forced to stand and fight.
+They were also extremely vulnerable to indirect artillery fire.

 On 1 April 1984, Echo Company of the 15th Engineer Battalion reorganized to form the 73rd Engineer Company (Assault Ribbon Bridge), which was assigned to I Corps, which in turn attached it as separate company to the 15th Engineer Battalion.
 With the switch from Combat Arms Regimental System to the United States Army Regimental System the division saw a few of its units reflagged or inactivated: